yujuem/12740project.github.io/README.md

 ## 1 Introduction

 GesPress is the system that would control the computer application with the motion of the hand.
-GesPress is consisted of the software part (Python code) and the hardware part (including sensors, A/D convertor and Raspberry Pi).
-Hardware part would detect the presence of the hand and collect corresponding data.
-While software part would perform different reactions based on the signal detected from hand motion.
-For now, GesPress is able to control presentation slides and music players, including local player and online portals like YouTube.
+GesPress consists of the software part (Python code) and the hardware part (including sensors, A/D converter and Raspberry Pi).
+The hardware part would detect the presence of the hand and collect corresponding data.
+While the software part would perform different reactions based on the signal detected from hand motion.
+For now, GesPress can control presentation slides and music players, including local players and online portals like YouTube.

 ### 1.1 Motivation